trishume/enfasten/Readme.md

 # Enfasten ⚡️
+### Automatically make your site faster with optimized responsive images

 Enfasten is a tool written in Go which takes in a static site, scales the images down to a number of different sizes, then rewrites all of your HTML to use [responsive image tags](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) with `srcset` attributes.
 It can also run all of your images through an optimizer like [ImageOptim](https://imageoptim.com/mac).
 This makes your static site faster for people to load because [their browser](http://caniuse.com/#feat=srcset) can load the best image for their screen size and resolution, and it's backwards compatible with older browsers.

+Even though they save tons of bandwidth, few sites use optimized responsive images because it requires creating a custom image processing pipeline that has to be incremental in order to achieve good performance.
+Enfasten solves this problem by doing everything for you!

 I wrote this because [on my site](http://thume.ca/) I frequently include images which are absurd sizes, such as a `2146x1258` screenshot from a high-DPI display.
 The user's browser downloads this huge image and promptly resizes it down to fit in my 660px wide blog.
 This is especially bad when people without high-DPI displays visit my site, but I still want things to look nice on high-DPI displays.
 The fact that I don't always remember to [optimize my images](https://blog.codinghorror.com/zopfli-optimization-literally-free-bandwidth/) makes this waste even worse.